 Mitchell's volunteer service includes membership on the boards of three non-profit organizations, including the Associate's Board of Chicago Debates, which facilitates high school debate competitions in the Chicago area.
 In 2021, he was named Chicago Debates' Alum of the Year.

 He also serves on the Board of St. Leonard's Ministries, an organization that provides comprehensive residential, case management, and employment services for those released from prison without resources, and the Board of Live Free Chicago, the local chapter of Live Free USA, a national faith-based organization created to organize people of color against mass incarceration and violence.

 Mitchell has a bachelor's degree in political science from the University of Illinois at Urbana-Champaign.
-He also earned a law degree from DePaul University College of Law.
+He earned his law degree from DePaul University College of Law.
 A lifelong resident of Chicago, he grew up in the West Pullman neighborhood and is a Morgan Park High School graduate.